Manifesting love is a big one! But if you notice something blocking you from you bringing in that right person, this is what it is.

 I was so hurt by it and so angry.
 Rationally (a part), I knew this was for the best, but it perpetuated that feeling of being unlovable (vulnerable part).
 For a long time after this, my parts upped their shields of defense to show no emotions.
 To always be strong.
 Emotions equaled weakness.
 Weakness equaled being unlovable.
 It took years of deprogramming to undo this and to be able to show emotions, besides anger.
 I really wish I had IFS back then.
 It would have been a much quicker process.

-The parts in my Relationship Blocks
+The Parts in My Relationship Blocks

 As I continued to work on becoming emotionally available, I was still in emotionally unavailable relationships.
 My partner at that time was not on the same path as I was so for this reason and many others, we eventually parted ways.
 And I had to continue working on myself, untangling that web to break the programming those parts held onto so tightly.
 Then I could feel internally lovable and worthy.
 To be open to and accept a partner that was emotionally available.
 In other words, manifest the partner I wanted without these blocks being in the way.